derpaule/RSOB-22-0369/README.md

 Data were obtained using an ITC200 calorimeter (GE Healthcare).
 Data and binding parameters were pre- analyzed using the MicroCal PeakITC software (Malvern).
 Final analysis and global fits were performed using NITPIC and Sedphat (Brautigam et al., 2016; Scheuermann and Brautigam, 2015).

-Link to analysis/visualisation script: tba
+Link to analysis/visualisation script: https://github.com/derpaule/RSOB-22-0369_ITC

 ### nanoDSF
 Data were obtained using Prometheus (Nanotemper) and pre-analyzed using supplier's software.
 Data were exported for further analysis and visualization.